This post may contain affiliate links. Read my disclosure policy.

 There are dozens of recipes for this bread throughout Brazil.
 Different cooks use everything from mozzarella to Minas cheese, which is a cheese produced in Brazil.
 My version gets its sharp, cheesy flavor with an all-American twist: cheddar.
 These cute buns are a kid-approved snack for any time of year.

-You need only six ingredients to make your own gluten-free cheese bread at home:
+You need only six ingredients to make your own gluten-free cheese bread at home.
+Here is a quick overview, but scroll dow to the recipe card to get the full amounts.

 - Milk.
 This tenderizes the bread dough.
 You can use any kind of milk for the recipe.